 The exact link between the two men had been unknown.
 But recent research of

-early Willis families of the eastern shore of Maryland by member Gary
+early Willis families of the eastern shore of Maryland by participant Gary

 Noble Willis has identified the exact link: John Willis Sr. to

 Andrew Willis to John Willis to Jarvis Willis.

 As of today, we have 250 participants.

 We have 231 participants.The Maryland and Virginia Group has been split into two groups: (1) Old Rappahannock, Virginia, and (2) The Maryland Group.
 These two groups may have a common patrilineal Willis-surname ancestor, but if so, he probably will never be identified because he lived too far back in time.

 July 11, 2013

 Today our 200th participant joined the project.

 Of our 200 participants, 166 (83%) have done a Y-DNA test (the test of their Willis lineage).